-- Bachelor of Science in Computer Science in Real-Time Interactive Simulation - Bachelor of Science in Computer Science in Interactive Media and Game Development - Bachelor of Engineering in Mechatronics Systems (last cohort AY2024)
+- Bachelor of Science in Computer Science in Real-Time Interactive Simulation - Bachelor of Science in Computer Science in Interactive Media and Game Development

 Bachelor of Science in Computer Science in Real-Time Interactive Simulation (BSCS RTIS)

 The BS in Computer Science in Real-Time Interactive Simulation degree program is jointly offered by DigiPen Institute of Technology Singapore and Singapore Institute of Technology.
 The program aims to produce graduates who are exceptionally competent in the fields of digital media, software development, real-time simulations, and game development.
 Graduates will possess an in-depth understanding of mathematics, physics, and computer science theory and applications to solving real-world problems in software engineering, including design, implementation, testing, deployment, and maintenance of software solutions, as well as soft skills in team-building and communications.
 The graduates will not only excel as engineers in a team-based environment, but will also be aware of larger, societal impacts of their work, and will strive to be ethical practitioners.